 Criterion 1.6.
 The Organization shall identify, prevent and resolve disputes over issues of statutory or customary law, which can be settled out of court in a timely manner, through engagement with affected stakeholders.
 (C2.3 P&C V4)

-Indicator 1.6.1.
-An effective, publically available dispute resolution process is in place
+Indicator 1.6.1.Z Organisations shall have an effective, publically available\ documented dispute\ resolution process